Getting Started

 }

-As this is our first and only page we should set the isHome property to true.
+As this is our first and only page, we should set the isHome property to true.

-Content file
+Content File

 The content file will have the HTML for the page.
-After the create command execution it will have a simple html like the following:
+After the create command execution, it will have a simple HTML like the following:

 <div></div>

-In order to push a page we must use the pages push command which will send the metadata and content to the database and create a "draft" version of the page.
+In order to push a page, we must use the pages push command which will send the metadata and content to the database and create a "draft" version of the page.

 elemental-cms pages push -p home en

-Publishing our page #
+Publishing Our Page #

 elemental-cms pages publish -p home en

-Flask application #
+Flask Application #

 Until now, we have created a multi-language page and successfully published it, but we are missing our application entry point.
-Since this framework is based on Flask we must create a simple entry point as we will do it for any Flask application.
+Since this framework is based on Flask, we must create a simple entry point as we will do it for any Flask application.

 So we will create the main.py script file, and then we will add the minimum required script to launch a simple web application.